INSTRUCTIONS: Click on the Questions to expand and see the Answers

 The FreqEZ2 Rpi HAT output circuits are designed to handle up to 20 volts A/C, Positive, or Negative voltages at 500 milliamperes.
 Although the Toshiba TLP240ALF1 opto-MOSFETs are rated for 60 volts, each output is protected from remote relay transients by a 20 volt TVS bi-directional spike suppressing diode.
 Contact us for customization to accommodate voltages greater than 20.

 Yes.
-While FreqEZ2 is automatically activating outputs based on Frequency, N1MM Settings, or BCD inputs, you can manually activate additional outputs using ctrl+Click action.
+While FreqEZ2 is automatically activating outputs based on Frequency, N1MM Settings, or BCD inputs, you can manually activate additional outputs using the FreqEZ’s Manual Forced ON feature.
+Press the keyboard <ctrl> button and left-click on the desired output to turn it on.
 For example, when FreqEZ auto-activates your 80 meter vertical transmit antenna, you could manually select the appropriate North-, South-, East- or West-facing beverage receive antenna.

 When your architecture includes more than one Raspberry Pi Controller, you can operate with mixed combinations of Automatic and Manual controllers.